 Android is one of the most popular mobile operating systems and runs on a wide range of phones, ranging from limited low-end to impressive high-end.

-The good thing about Android is that we can not only run it on mobile systems, but we can also have a version of the system running on our desktop PC with an emulator.
+The good thing about Android is that we can not only run it on mobile systems, but we can also have a version of the system running on our desktop PC with an android emulator.
 This is a great second life for old Windows machines.

 Regarding the latter, you could always use our guide to install Android on your PC, but if you are going to use a virtualization solution, it will probably complicate a very simple process or devour your resources.